YAJATapps/h618patch/README.md

 ## H618 patches

-diff -r for AOSP build tree with changes to support OrangePi Zero 2W.
+diff -r from AOSP build tree to the OEM tree with changes to support OrangePi Zero 2W.

 H618-Android12-Src is the official source code from the manufacturer's website and I have been able to compile and run it.